The Captivating Energy of Art is a Healing Affair - Article Banner

 Arthur Edward Waite Portrait Art Drawing by author Bien

-Now, at first, this was a very daunting and laborious task.
-It was only after a specific drawing, the answer to “why” came in a dream.
+At first, this was a very daunting and laborious task.
+Only after a specific drawing did the answer to “why” come in a dream.

-Once I began trusting my intuition, each portrait somehow revealed insights to me.
-In fact, each acted as a guiding light.
+Once I began trusting my intuition, each portrait somehow revealed insights.
+Each acted as a guiding light.

-Albeit, I was captivated by the lives of incredible philosophers, mathematicians, astrologers, astronomers, and Kabbalists.
-As well, discoverers and artists and of course musicians and composers too.
+However, I was captivated by the lives of incredible philosophers, mathematicians, astrologers, astronomers, and Kabbalists—as well as discoverers, artists, musicians, inventors, and composers.

-And, a special praise goes out to the spirit of Arthur Edward Waite for his lifelong work of brilliant poetry, essays, and translations of ancient manuscripts.
+Special praise goes out to Arthur Edward Waite’s spirit for his lifelong work of brilliant poetry, essays, and translations of ancient manuscripts.

-I’ll try and demonstrate briefly how their memory unfolded even more…
+I’ll demonstrate briefly how their memory unfolded even more.

 bar